 - Do not use any hair creams or hair spray if CyberKnife surgery involves your brain.

 - Do not eat or drink anything after midnight unless told otherwise by your doctor.

 The day of your procedure:

-Often, you will be able to go home about an hour after the treatment is finished.
-You should arrange for someone to drive you home.
-Most people go back to their regular activities the next day, if there are no complications such as swelling.
+Often, you can go home about 1 hour after the treatment.
+Arrange ahead of time for someone to drive you home.
+You can go back to your regular activities the next day if there are no complications, such as swelling.
 If you have complications, you may need to stay in the hospital overnight for monitoring.

-Gamma knife; Cyberknife; Stereotactic radiotherapy; SRT; Stereotactic body radiotherapy; SBRT; Fractionated stereotactic radiotherapy; SRS; CyberKnife; CyberKnife radiosurgery; Non-invasive neurosurgery
+Stereotactic radiotherapy; SRT; Stereotactic body radiotherapy; SBRT; Fractionated stereotactic radiotherapy; SRS; CyberKnife; CyberKnife radiosurgery; Non-invasive neurosurgery

-Welling DB, Packer MD.
-Stereotactic radiation treatment of benign tumors of the cranial basae.
-In: Flint PW, Haughey BH, Lund VJ, Niparko JK, Richardson MA, eds.
+Welling DB, Spear SA, Packer MD.
+Stereotactic radiation treatment of benign tumors of the cranial base.
+In: Flint PW, Haughey BH, Lund VJ, et al, eds.
 Cummings Otolaryngology: Head & Neck Surgery.
-5th ed.
-Philadelphia, Pa: Mosby Elsevier;2010:chap 179.
+6th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 179.

 Updated by: Yi-Bin Chen, MD, Leukemia/Bone Marrow Transplant Program, Massachusetts General Hospital, Boston, MA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.